kentaka7/eMia-iOS/README.md

 # eMia-iOS

-eMia is an application like a forum.
-You can post topics with a title, description and a body, attach a photo.
+Here is my code example. eMia is an application like a forum.
+You can register, then post topics with a title, description and a photo.
-You can register as an user and then sign in.
-You can edit your profile.
-The App will sends you push-notification if another user likes your post.
+There are profile editor, push-notification if another user likes your post.

 eMia developed with
 - Firebase database, storage, authentication and cloud messages.